f5devcentral/f5-agility-labs-irules/docs/class2/class2.rst

 Cooking with iRules - Security/SSL
 ==================================

 Security vulnerabilities are on the rise.
-In 2015 alone, zero-day exploits more than double from the previous year (according to Symantec’s 2015 Internet Security Threat Report), accounting for roughly one new attack each week in 2015.
-It certainly doesn’t help that, in practice, software developers are not classically trained in application security.
+In 2017, nearly 81 new 0-day vulnerabilities were discovered each week (according to Symantec's 2017 Internet Security Threat Report), and the number of known critical vulnerabilities is so large that application security teams simply cannot patch quickly enough.
 As you’re no doubt aware by now, F5 iRules can often “fix” things that are missing or hard to solve in the existing application stack.
 Of course, custom code should never take the place of a good security product, but arguably there’s no single security device that